top of page

 The Starkey Hearing Foundation promotes awareness, education, protection, and treatment of hearing loss.
 They also send volunteers on hundreds of hearing mission trips all over the world to provide hearing aids to people that cannot afford them.
 Delta Zeta has pledged Five Million in Five Years to Starkey because we believe deeply in their motto, "so the world may hear."

-The Painted Turtle Camp provides day and summer camps for children and their families affected by serious illnesses.
+The SeriousFun Children's Network provides day and summer camps for children and their families affected by serious illnesses through the Painted Turtle Camp.
 Their mission seeks "to inspire children with life-threatening diseases to become their greater selves."
 The Painted Turtle Camp has served as an all-expenses-paid sanctuary year-round for children, allowing them to just be kids.

 The Delta Zeta Foundation provides academic and need-based scholarships, funding leadership opportunities and personal growth programs.